Only spoilers from Season 2 are unmarked.

 - Big Bad: Although Goran has a great deal of power, it's really Fuches who's the true villain of Barry due to his ruthless manipulations.
 By the end of the second season, Fuches becomes the primary antagonist, actively trying to ruin the new life Barry has gained out of jealousy and resentment.
 Killing Fuches ends up being one of the driving motivations for Barry from this point on as well.

 - Butt-Monkey: Over the course of the first season, he's beaten and tortured by the Chechens numerous times, and any plan he makes to save his own skin almost invariably goes south.
-By the finale, Barry has stood up to him, beaten him badly, and only saved him from being killed by the Chechens so he can walk away for good, leaving him nearly powerless.
-It becomes worse for him in Season 2 and he deserves every single minute of it.
+By the first season finale, Barry has stood up to him, beaten him badly, and only saved him from being killed by the Chechens so he can walk away for good, leaving him nearly powerless.
+It becomes worse for him in Season 2 and yet he deserves every single minute of it.

 - Fat Bastard: He's a well-fed monster of a man.